delivervaluedaily/manifesto/README.md

 ...

-#### But... what about the 12 principles https://agilemanifesto.org/?
+#### But... what about the 12 principles of https://agilemanifesto.org/?

 Following this one principle will result in adhering to lot of the 12 principles - at least, the ones that are important in your case.